Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-Collector/README.md

 <br>

 ---
-**TL;DR**: you can quickly spawn a `dynatrace/collector` instance with an anticipated default configuration by invoking:
+**TL;DR**: you can quickly spawn a `dtcollector` instance with an anticipated default configuration by invoking:

 ```
-docker-compose up
+docker-compose up -d
+docker-compose logs -f
 ```
 ---
 <br>